Thomblin/xml_schema_generator/README.md

     if let Ok(root) = into_struct(&mut reader) {
         let struct_as_string = root.to_serde_struct();
-        // save this result as a .rs file and use it to (de)serialize an XML document with serde }
+        // save this result as a .rs file and use it to (de)serialize an XML document with quick_xml::de::from_str(xml) }
 ```